justsml/dans-blog/content/posts/2018-09-26--promise-gotchas/index.md

   .then(value => console.log(value))
 ```

-## Promises don't check for functions
+## Promises don't warn you when making a mistake

+Well, a likely mistake.

 For a variety of reasons, it was decided by TC39 that `.then` and `.catch` may be passed null.
 For example, `.then(null, null)` is valid and the required behavior is to skip that 'step' in the chain.